dd32/td-gh-ex/readme.txt

 === Absolutte ===
 Contributors: nicoandrade
 Tags: two-columns, custom-background, threaded-comments, custom-menu, custom-logo, custom-colors, footer-widgets, theme-options, featured-images, sticky-post, translation-ready, full-width-template
+Requires at least: 4.0
+Tested up to: 5.0.2
+Stable tag: 1.0.7
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.en.html

+Absolutte is a beautiful One page free WordPress theme, perfect for small business.
+It has fully support for Gutenberg blocks and easy customizations.

+== Description ==
 Absolutte is a beautiful One page free WordPress theme, perfect for small business.
 It has fully support for Gutenberg blocks and easy customizations.

 == Installation ==